Self isolation support payments

 - Your child who needs to self-isolate lives with you and you need to take time off work to care for them

 - Your child is 15 or under, or 25 or under with an Education, Health and Care (EHC) Plan.
 They must normally attend an education or childcare setting, and have been told to self-isolate by NHS Test and Trace or by their education or childcare setting

 - You’re unable to work from home and will lose income because you have to care for your child while they are self-isolating

 - You meet all the other eligibility criteria for a Test and Trace Support Payment or discretionary payment

 How to apply

-Make sure you have the information ready, then apply using our online form.
+Make sure you have the information ready, then apply using the Grant Approval online form.

 - Even if you make a joint claim for universal credit, you claim the support payment as an individual, so if you and your partner BOTH need to self-isolate, you can each make separate claims for the £500 payment

 - If you are told to self-isolate again, you can claim another payment, as long as you meet the criteria

 - The payment won't affect your benefits.
 It will be "disregarded" for benefits purposes, but you will still need to log it as a payment in your online journal